Paychex' profit beats estimates on higher HR services revenue

-Payroll processor Paychex Inc (PAYX.O) reported a first-quarter profit that narrowly beat market estimates, helped by higher revenue from its human resource services business.
+Sept 24 Payroll processor Paychex Inc reported a first-quarter profit that narrowly beat market estimates, helped by higher revenue from its human resource services business.

 The company also reiterated its forecast of a 5 to 7 percent growth in profit for fiscal 2013, but added it sees only a modest increase in revenue per check.